Where Some Ideas Are Stranger Than Others...

 "Those Were the Dog Days..."

-The preeminent image of 'The Indian' is based on a slightly surreal combination of the horse-riding cultures of the Plains, especially Lakota, with a number of costume elements from the traditional garb of Western African groups, like the headband with the feather or two stuck in it.
-Yet the horse riding version of Plains Indigenous culture in North and South America wasn't invented until horses were brought back to the Americas by Europeans.
-Horses never made it to the North American Plains until the early 1700s.
-Many of the people most famous for their wandering, bison hunting ways during the fur trade had actually started out as agriculturalists.
-Their way of life was initially very similar to that of some Métis groups, with farming for part of the year and bison hunting the other.
+The preeminent image of "The Indian" is based on a surreal combination of the later horse-riding cultures of the plains, especially Lakota, with a number of costume elements from the traditional garb of western african nations, like the headband with a feather or two stuck in it.
+In fact, that infamous head band may not even be african, but an invention of men making spaghetti westerns.
+Yet the horse riding version of plains Indigenous cultures in north and south america wasn't invented until horses were brought back to the americas by europeans.
+Horses never made it to the north american plains until the early 1700s.
+That isn't a typing error but a fact, the early 1700s, barely three centuries ago.
+Many of the people most famous for their supposedly wandering, bison hunting ways during the fur trade had actually started out as agriculturalists.
+Their way of life was initially very similar to that of some Métis communities, with farming for part of the year and bison hunting the other.
 Part of the community headed out to hunt while the rest stayed back and took care of the crops.
-Whether you were a part-time farmer in present-day Montana or North Dakota or a full-time traveller in Alberta and Saskatchewan, before the 1700s your preeminent pack animal was the dog.
+Whether you were a part-time farmer in present-day montana or north dakota or a full-time traveller in alberta and saskatchewan, before the 1700s your preeminent pack animal was the dog.

 Most people walked, and the dogs pulled travois, A-shaped frames with netting or cloth stretched between the sides to carry goods.
 They were also sometimes used to carry people.
 These dogs were quite large, ideally larger than Inuit sled dogs because one dog would drag one travois at a time.
-Some pictures showing Plains people travelling with their dogs show the animals happily trailing after them or maybe walking a little ahead.
+Some pictures showing plains people travelling with their dogs show the animals happily trailing after them or maybe walking a little ahead.
 It wasn't quite so easy, as you might expect from personal experience with a pet, or as Elder Mary Madeline Marcel learned in the late 1930s when Athabasca Chipewyan people still went out as families to hunt, using travois to move their goods.
 Some of her family's dogs got away and went running for nearby water or after rabbits on the trip, travois still attached, resulting in quite a few soaked blankets and clothes.
 It was important to keep the burden dogs on leash and in hand.

 The summer was also a great time for gatherings and ceremonies like the Sun Dance.
 But there were various meetings and chances to dance, feast, and sing throughout the year, since each community travelled along established and well-used trails with stops at common gathering places.
 People simply had a good time at these events, relaxing from work, visiting with family members they hadn't seen for awhile.
 Different communities and larger Nations might renew their alliances or make new ones, and trade goods were moved back and forth.
-As yet, the effects of European goods and the presence of European people was still minimal, although smallpox had already struck.
-A widescale epidemic wouldn't occur until later, when the Plains peoples would no longer be able to disperse widely for parts of the year.
+As yet, the effects of european goods and the presence of european people was still minimal, although smallpox had already struck.
+A widescale epidemic wouldn't occur until later, when the plains peoples would no longer be able to disperse widely for parts of the year.
 Times of dispersal could be a mixed blessing in the early days, when on one hand groups infected with smallpox might be effectively isolated and therefore unable to spread the disease.
 But at the next gathering, it was possible that no one would survive to tell the tale, and the group would simply be gone.

-Life wasn't easy, but sometimes references to the 'dog days' can sound very wistful, because the truth is, after the arrival of the 'big dog' or 'elk dog' this mode of Plains life rapidly came to an end as the newcomers actively opposed it as soon as they were numerous enough.
-Realizing that the bison were disappearing and they would have to adjust, many Plains nation members were happy to become (or return to being) farmers.
-But no one could have expected that both sorts of 'dog days' those of the Little Dog and the Big Dog, would be over so fast.
+Life wasn't easy, but sometimes references to the "dog days" can sound very wistful, because the truth is, after the arrival of the "big dog" or "elk dog" this mode of plains life rapidly came to an end as the newcomers actively opposed it as soon as they were numerous enough.
+Realizing that the bison were disappearing and they would have to adjust, many plains nation members were happy to become or return to being farmers.
+But no one could have expected that both sorts of "dog days" those of the Little Dog and the Big Dog, would be over so fast.